EARnagram/lessons/react4/es2015/README.md

 Most JS developers believe es2015 has been a long time coming.
-We're finally at a point where the majority of modern browsers have implemented the "key features" (according to me).
+We're finally at a point where the majority of modern browsers have implemented the key features - this means sweet JS development from here on out!

 #### What is this .babelrc?